Discount Dental Programs (Dental Savings Plans)

 Discount dental programs may offer attractive cost-savings on dental services, but what are they, how do they work, and are they worth it?

-What are discount dental plans?
+What are discount dental programs?

-How does a discount dental program work?
+How does a dental savings plan work?

-Discount dental programs are annual fee-based membership programs.
+Dental savings plans are annual fee-based membership programs.
 They may help you save on dental costs, depending on your needs and your family’s needs.
 Here is how a discount dental program, or dental savings plan, typically works:

 - Once you have bought a discount program, you can schedule dental care right away.
 There is no waiting period.

 - Many programs will offer you a network of dentists to choose from.

 - If your program provides you with an ID card, you will show it when you visit the dentist.

 - You pay for each dental service you receive, at a discounted rate based on the program you bought.
 For example, you may pay a part of the cost for your oral exams, teeth cleanings, routine X-rays, each cavity filling, and so forth.

 - Often, claims are done for you—saving you the hassle of paperwork.